-Frozen Blueberries and Cherries: Using frozen berries keeps your berry smoothie nice and cold without having to use any ice!
-Plus, you don’t have to worry about having fresh produce on hand when you want to make this healthy smoothie recipe.
+Frozen Blueberries and Cherries: Using frozen berries keeps your berry smoothie nice and cold!
+No need to add ice!
+Plus, you don’t have to worry about having fresh produce on hand when you want to make this healthy cherry smoothie recipe.

 A Medium Banana: You can use a fresh banana or one you’ve thrown into the freezer because it was starting to brown on your counter…both are great options!

 Fresh Spinach: A key component in this healthy smoothie recipe!
-I always try to get veggies in at breakfast in some form, and spinach basically disappears into this cherry berry smoothie.
+I always try to get veggies in at breakfast in some form.
+Spinach basically disappears into this cherry berry smoothie!

 Ground Flax: A great source of omega-3s, fiber, and a variety of other nutrients, ground flaxseed is a great addition to any smoothie.